wurdit/ffmpeg/README.md

 `ffmpeg -i video.mp4 output.mkv`

 This will convert the video to an MKV container, for example.
-You Can specifiy whatever filename and extension you want, and ffmpeg will figure out what you want and how to do it.
+You can specifiy whatever filename and extension you want. ffmpeg will figure out how to make the file or files you asked for.

 To output the first frame of the video as an image, just output to a JPG or PNG with whatever name you want.

 `ffmpeg -i video.mp4 first-frame.jpg`

-That's not very useful, so here's a command to get all frames as a sequence of JPG files.
+That's not very useful, so here's a command to get *all* frames as a sequence of JPG files.
 I want them all in a subfolder, so I put the subfolder name then a slash, then the output file name. **NOTE**: You have to make the output folder first.
 I use `mkdir` here to do it.
 As always, use quotes if your path has spaces.

 ```
 mkdir frames
 ffmpeg -hide_banner -i video.mp4 frames\%6d.jpg
 ```

+Now I have a folder full of hundreds of frames from my ~16 second video.

 Notice the odd filename.
 That's an automatic numbering scheme.
-It means just number each file as an integer.
-If it were `%d`, each file name would be an integer starting with 1.
-So, 1.jpg, 2.jpg...
+It means "just number each file as an integer".
+If it were `%d`, the filenames would be 1.jpg, 2.jpg...
 10.jpg....
 42069.jpg.
-But if you want them to sort well in *all* programs, it's best to give them leading zeroes like 000001.jpg and 042069.jpg.
+But if you want them to sort well in all programs, it's best to give them leading zeroes like 000001.jpg and 042069.jpg.
 That's what the 6 does in `%6d`.
 It pads the numbers with zeroes to make them at least 6 digits long.
 You can choose more or fewer leading zeroes based on how many frames your video has, or just pick an arbitrarily large number of them.
 A 5 hour video at 48 FPS is still under a million frames, so 6 is usually good enough.

 ## Overwritting a file